Right 'Bove Touch On-boarding Tutorial

 First, rest your fingertips on the front edge of the raised RBT buttons.

 The purpose of this is to let your fingers discover that it doesn't need to curl forcefully to perform an action.

 Second, move the RBT around in a circular direction, both clockwise and counterclockwise while keeping the fingers where they were.

 Third, look at the palm side of your hand and notice there's space between your palm and the body of RBT.
-Keep it that way.
+Slide your hand back if you have to.
 If you find your hand hovering on top of RBT and your palm is resting on it, you're doing it wrong.
 There is no palm support for the RBT, because surface contact causes sweat and suppression.

-Fifth, Keep your index finger relaxed on the edge of the raised RBT buttons and lift your middle finger.
-Then lower your middle finger in a free drop.
-The contact surface is likely somewhere between the second and third finger digits but is usually different than the location of the index finger's, could be different for each person due to length of your fingers and width of your palm.
+Fifth, Keep your index finger relaxed on the raised RBT left button and lift your middle finger.
+Then lower your middle finger while keeping it straightened.
+The contact surface is likely somewhere between the second and major knuckle but is usually different than the location of the index finger's, could be different for each person due to length of your fingers and width of your palm.

 Repeat step One through Six if needed.